wbenb/wbenb.github.io/_posts/2016-08-08-pwm-tester.markdown

 layout: post
 title: "PWM Tester Project"
 date: 2016-08-08 13:32:20 +0300
-description: Designed and built an arduino based device to generate PWM signals for use in testing motorized mechanisms for use in robotics.  # Add post description (optional)
+description: Designed and built an arduino based device to generate PWM signals for use in testing motorized mechanisms for use in robotics.
-img: /pwm-tester/pwm-tester-main.jpg # Add image post (optional)
+img: /pwm-tester/pwm-tester-main.jpg
 tags:
 ---